KazumeNishidate/Lorenz-Attractor/README.md

 This program calculates the Lorenz Attractor.
 The differential equations are solved using GSL, and the graphics are created with EGGX.
-To compile the code, simply type "make".
+To compile the code, type "make".

 kazume.nishidate@gmail.com